zjunlp/Mol-Instructions/README.md

 <h3 id="4-1"> 🚨 4.1.
 Usage and License</h3>

-Please note that all model weights and data of MoLAMA is exclusively licensed for research purposes.
+Please note that all data and model weights of **Mol-Instructions** is exclusively licensed for research purposes.
 The accompanying dataset is licensed under CC BY NC 4.0, which permits solely non-commercial usage.

-Commercial use is strictly **prohibited**.
+We emphatically urge all users to adhere to the highest ethical standards when using our dataset, including maintaining fairness, transparency, and responsibility in their research.
+Any usage of the dataset that may lead to harm or pose a detriment to society is strictly **forbidden**.

+In terms of dataset maintenance, we pledge our commitment to provide necessary upkeep.
+This will ensure the continued relevance and usability of the dataset in light of evolving research landscapes.
+This commitment encompasses regular updates, error checks, and amendments in accordance with field advancements and user feedback.

 <h3 id="4-2"> ⚠️ 4.2.
 Limitations</h3>

+The current state of the model, obtained via instruction tuning, is a preliminary demonstration.
+Its capacity to handle real-world, production-grade tasks remains limited.
+Moreover, there is a vast reservoir of rich instruction data that remains to be collected and exploited.

 <h2 id="5">5.
 About</h2>